jetnew/jetnew/README.md

 🕶️ Hi!
 I’m building Large Language Model (LLM) agents to help businesses scale at [AgentScale.ai](https://agentscale.ai/).

-🎓 I graduated in CS from the [National University of Singapore](https://www.comp.nus.edu.sg) in 2023, with both software engineering and AI research experience.
+🎓 I graduated in CS from the [National University of Singapore](https://www.comp.nus.edu.sg) in 2023, with both ML engineering and AI research experience.

 💼 I previously worked as: